“Why can’t I hear from God?”

 I always remind my son that there is a distinct difference between hearing me and listening to me.
 When you hear, you simply acknowledge that the person talking is speaking.
 But listening is an active word.
 It implies that you are taking in the words, processing them and acting on them.
 Perhaps, we do not hear the voice of God because we are not prepared to act upon the words that he might say?

-Why is it important to hear the voice of God?
+Why is it important to listen for voice of God?

 It is vitally important that we first seek the voice of God and then that we hear the voice of God.
 He is key to our existence and the success of our life.
 God is our creator.
 Before we were conceived he know us, loved us, prepared for us.